garytouet/202511-ebook-from-articles/README.md

 # How to use

-1. You need to both files `get_urls.py` and `run_this.py`.
+1. You need to download both files `get_urls.py` and `run_this.py`.
-1. `get_urls.py` will fetch all the URLs of the articles under "[_Building Products Using Data_](https://articles.sequoiacap.com/building-products-using-data)".
+1. No need to run `get_urls.py`.
+It will be imported by the other Python script.
+It will fetch all the URLs of the articles under "[_Building Products Using Data_](https://articles.sequoiacap.com/building-products-using-data)".
 One of the articles ("[_Analyzing Metric Changes_](https://articles.sequoiacap.com/analyzing-metric-changes)" also includes its own list of sub-articles and it will fetch them too.
    - Install the libraries required `requests` and `bs4`
 1. `run_this.py` is the script that you need to run.
     - Install the additional libraries required: `html`, `ebooklib`.